JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 [workoutSegment.js](../app/engine/utils/workoutSegment.js)'s default behaviour with missing split information helps here to overcome the structural issues.
 When split nformation is mising, it 'inherits' the split parameters of the above interval (in essence making the split boundaries identical to the interval).
 This makes the splits always contain the most granular division of the workout regardless of how the PM5 has communicated the workout.
 In reporting back to the app, the splits are thus the most likely basis for reporting in the PM5 emulated reporting.
 However, some variables seem to be scoped to the interval or workout level.
 A key reason for conducting the traces is to understand the scoping of each variable.

+### Positioning split/interval reporting

+OpenRowingMonitor will always report on the end-of-split boundary, including a summary of the split it just completed.
+A PM5 will report this **after** the split has concluded (i.e. in tje mew split), reporting about the split it has completed.

 ### Positioning rest intervals

 OpenRowingMonitor treats rest intervals similar to normal time based intervals, with the exception that the rowing engine is forced to stop collecting metrics during that interval.
 A PM5 considers a rest interval an attribute of a normal interval, and it isn't an independent entity.
 In [CsafeManagerService.js](../app/peripherals/ble/pm5/csafe-service/CsafeManagerService.js) this is managed by adding a rest interval to OpenRowingMonitor's workout schedule.